qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - what are you?
 - aw thanks!

-## intent:cancel_easilydo_account
-- I've accidentally downloaded and signed up for EasilyDo instead of Email.
-How do I cancel my EasilyDo account?
-- Hello, I've accidentally downloaded and signed up for EasilyDo instead of Email.
-How do I cancel my EasilyDo account?

 ## intent:cancel_order
 - and like to cancel my order
 - and like to cancel my order i am removing the app from my phone now